Morning Routines of Successful Entrepreneurs

 Yes, it can take some time to actually achieve the right morning routine!
 But once you do, be consistent.

 Aim to keep the first hour of your day the same, no matter what.
 Set the alarm every day if that’s what you do.
-Exercise, meditate, eat well, each day.
+Exercise, meditate, and eat well, each day.
 You are helping your mind and body realign and get everything you need for optimum performance.

 Optimize the Routine